dbcli/pgcli/DEVELOP.rst

    $ git remote add upstream git@github.com:dbcli/pgcli.git

-Once the 'upstream' end point is added you can then periodically do a ``git pull upstream master`` to update your local copy and then do a ``git push origin master`` to keep your own fork up to date.
+Once the 'upstream' end point is added you can then periodically do a ``git pull upstream main`` to update your local copy and then do a ``git push origin main`` to keep your own fork up to date.

 Check Github's `Understanding the GitHub flow guide
 <https://guides.github.com/introduction/flow/>`_ for a more detailed